by American Insurance News Release on Mar 18, 2020

 Q. If my business if forced to close due to a public health order or quarantine, will my Business Interruption insurance pay for your lost income?

-A. This coverage is dependent on the Property portion of the policy and is triggered by “direct physical loss or damage” that must be caused by or result from a Covered Cause of Loss.
-An additional coverage includes “Civil Authority” that prohibits access to your insured premises because of a Covered Cause of Loss that causes damage to property other than your property.
-Some BI forms include coverage for a covered loss to a “dependent property” (supply chain).
-Again, a virus outbreak has not been interpreted legally as a “direct physical loss” in most jurisdictions and is specifically excluded by the “Loss Due to Virus or Bacteria” endorsement.
+A. About 10 years ago there was concern the heading "Business Interruption" might mislead consumer coverage expectations, so the policy form heading was changed to "Business Income" which is the current form used today.
+This coverage is dependent on the Property portion of the policy and is triggered by “direct physical loss or damage” that must be caused by or result from a Covered Cause of Loss.
+An additional coverage may include “Civil Authority” that prohibits access to your insured premises because of a Covered Cause of Loss that causes damage to property other than your property.
+Some BI forms also include coverage for a covered physical loss to a “dependent property” (supply chain).
+Again, a virus outbreak has not been interpreted legally as a “direct physical loss” in most jurisdictions and is may also be specifically excluded by the “Loss Due to Virus or Bacteria” endorsement.
 NO coverage is likely for this type of loss.

 Q. If a customer claims they were infected by the coronavirus at my business location or because of contact with my employees, will my Commercial Liability insurance protect me?